narcissawright/melancholy/README.md

 - 3D game project (Godot Engine)
 - Kind of like Castlevania N64 (structured levels) with some Zelda-ish mechanics (Z-Targeting) sprinkled in?
+- Graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.

 ## Two Characters

-- Melanie (sword & shield)
-- Melancholy (magic & sorcery)
+- Melanie.
+Uses Sword & Shield.
+More "Link-like."
+- Melancholy.
+Uses sorcery.
+More "Carrie-like."

 ## Melanie - Sword & Shield - in-progress
-- Graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.

 #### `Completed:`
 - Naturally sprints when holding joystick fully (3s to build to full speed, subtle increase).